I had an annoying problem in my test environment when working Puppet’s exported resources , which was caused by a unique constraint violation.

 No need to restart your PuppetDB, all exported resources for that hostname are now removed.

-These DELETE statements are a bit tricky, though: if requires you use the $fqdn fact in your resource name.
+These DELETE statements are a bit tricky, though: they require you use the $fqdn fact in your resource name.
 If you don’t, you can modify the query to remove the actual resource name you defined in Puppet.